DHI/MIKECore-Examples/README.md

 In the release zip file there is also (version 1.1.1 and later):
 - bin: C#  assemblies and library files for building and running

-Most examples are in C#, located in Examples/CSharp folder
+Most examples are in C#, located in Examples/CSharp folder.

+Some prerequisites:
+- Be sure to use 64 bit.
+For scripting, use the 64 bit version of e.g. Python or MATLAB.
+When building in Visual Studio or similar, be sure to target x64.
+- The "Microsoft Visual C++ Redistributable" is required.
+That is installed by all MIKE Products, and also by many other applications made by Visual Studio.
+If it is not installed, get it from [here](https://visualstudio.microsoft.com/downloads/) or [here](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 ## Introduction and Documentation
 An introduction to MIKE Core and its libraries, including more documentation can be found on: